ajmeyghani/webpack-book/chapters/chapter1-basics/0-intro.md

 - Integrating with 3rd-party libraries means that libraries can enjoy optimizations and other features that JavaScript modules enjoy
 - Customizability means that you can mold Webpack into your specific needs, and you would be surprised what you can make it do

 So if you are working on a large single-page app and care about providing a great user experience for your users, then Webpack is going to be your best friend.
-Otherwise, you may not see the benefits that Webpack has to offer and probably you won't event need it.
+Otherwise, you may not see the benefits that Webpack has to offer and probably you won't even need it.